 Administering Sedative Medication

-A sedative medication can be inhaled, such as nitrous oxide (laughing gas,) taken orally in the form of a pill, or through an IV.
+A sedative medication can be inhaled, such as nitrous oxide (laughing gas), or through an IV.
 Most people are fairly familiar with nitrous oxide to alleviate mild anxiety or apprehension.
 It can be used alone or with other sedatives.
-Oral sedation improves the patient’s ability to rest the night before, and avoid medications through an IV.
-Unfortunately, oral sedatives take about an hour to take effect and limit the amount of sedation time available.

 IV sedatives take effect very quickly, and are administered in precise dosages for the individual patient.
 Because it works quickly, we are able to adjust the levels and administer more sedative for highly anxious patients.
 It is extremely simple to administer and manage the levels throughout the appointment.
 Sleep Dentistry of Spokane administers all general sedation medications through an IV, by licensed sedation specialists.

 Based on the type of sedation or anesthesia that is needed, we will use appropriate monitoring devices to ensure your wellbeing.
 Some examples of monitoring devices that we use are blood pressure cuffs, pulse oximeters, and even EKG monitors.
 This does not include the specialists and trained staff who remain with you throughout the entire procedure, observing you personally.

 Is sedation safe?
 Dentists have safely used anesthesia and sedation with an excellent track record throughout history.
 Our sedation dentists have advanced training that enables them to oversee specialty treatments such as these.
 We are committed to your health and well being at all times.
 That is why we will complete a thorough medical review and discuss any medications that you are currently taking.